 The Bardavon Theater is a significant historic, economic, and cultural anchor in our community—and its proper care is our responsibility.
 This explains why restoration, preservation, and maintenance of the theater are vital aspects of our mission.

 Thanks to our generous capital donors, we’ve made tremendous improvements to our structure.
 Over the past 17 years, we’ve spent more than $9 million on renovations and upgrades.
-At UPAC, the list of nearly $3 million in capital projects we have completed since the merger with the Bardavon in 2007 is also impressive.

 For more information on our capital projects and how you can help, contact Chris Silva.